sdoerstling/medical_crowdfunding/README.md

 - how long does it take for campaigns to reach 95% of their donations?
 50% of goal amount?

 ### Analysis
-- quantify number of campaigns changed by winsorization
 - Need to figure out final inclusion/exclusion criteria, missing data percentage, etc.
 - analyze missing data for number of shares